Conditions that Respond Well to Chiropractic in Redmond

 Taco A.W.
 Houweling, DC, MRes, PhD, Andrea V. Braga, MD, MBA, Thomas Hausheer, DC, Marco Vogelsang, DC, Cynthia Peterson, RN, DC, MMedEd, PhD, B. Kim Humphreys, DC, PhD

 J Manipulative Physiol Ther.
 2015 (Aug 15)

-Conclusion: Spinal, hip, and shoulder pain patients had clinically similar pain relief, greater satisfaction levels, and lower overall cost if they initiated care with DCs, when compared with those who initiated care with MDs.
+Conclusion: Spinal, hip, and shoulder pain patients had clinically similar pain relief, greater satisfaction levels, and the lower overall cost if they initiated care with DCs when compared with those who initiated care with MDs.

-Here is some amazing research on Parkinson’s, MS and Chiropractic.
+Here are some amazing research on Parkinson’s, MS, and Chiropractic.
 This study shows that chiropractic may stop the progression of symptoms for both of these awful afflictions.

 Eighty-One Patients with Multiple Sclerosis and Parkinson’s Disease Eighty-One Patients with Multiple Sclerosis and Parkinson’s Disease Undergoing Upper Cervical Chiropractic Care to Correct Vertebral Subluxation: A Retrospective Analysis